-1.2 PROJECT DESCRIPTION
+1.2 Project description

 A brief description of the key elements of the project should be provided and illustrated.
 Any major associated infrastructure requirements should also be summarised.
+Detailed descriptions of the project should follow in Section 3.

 A brief description should be provided of studies or surveys that have been undertaken for the purposes of developing the project and preparing the EIS.
 This should include reference to relevant baseline studies or investigations undertaken previously.